stevekm/AutoReportLite/README.md

 ### Report Compilation

 #### Step 4.
-Adjust report file to set project information, file paths, figures, as needed for inclusion in the report (`report/auto-report.Rnw`).
+Adjust report file to set project information, file paths, figures, as needed for inclusion in the report (in file`report/auto-report.Rnw`, file paths are in code chunk labeled `report_setup`).

 #### Step 5.
 Compile the RNW file with knitr: